P4-vSwitch/vagrant/README.md

 ```

 > Note: <br>
+> Make sure that you have enough memory on the host to run the setup (switch ~ 4G, generator/receiver ~ 2G each).
+> Also, VMs are only compatible with VirtualBox, so please make sure this provider is available to vagrant.
+>
 > It can take vagrant 10-15 mins to start up the VMs.
 So sit back, relax, and wait for the setup to complete. :-)
->
-> Also, the VMs being setup are only compatible with VirtualBox, make sure this provider is available to vagrant.

 ## Examples